CycloneDX/cyclonedx-python-lib/README.md

 # Create a new BOM
 bom = Bom()

-# Add a component
+# Add metadata component
-component = Component(
+bom.metadata.component = Component(
-    name="my-component",
+    name="my-application",
     version="1.0.0"
 )
-bom.components.add(component)

-# Serialize to JSON or XML
-json_output = bom.to_json()
+# Add a dependency component
-xml_output = bom.to_xml()
+component_a = Component(
+    name="my-component-a",
+    version="1.0.0"
+)
+bom.components.add(component_a)
+bom.metadata.component.dependencies.add(component_a.bom_ref)
 ```

 ## API Documentation

-We ship code annotations so that your IDE and tools may pick up the documentation when you use this library downstream.
+We ship code annotations, so that your IDE and tools may pick up the documentation when you use this library downstream.

 There are also pre-rendered documentations hosted on [readthedocs][link_rtfd].